-The annual general meeting is the principal platform for dialogue with shareholders and stakeholders.
-The Chairman, Group Executive Deputy Chairman, Board Committees' Chairman and other Board members as well as the External Auditors of the Company are present to respond to all questions raised at the meeting.
+The AGM is the principal platform for dialogue with shareholders and stakeholders.
+The Chairman, Group Executive Deputy Chairman, Board Committees' Chairman and other Board members as well as the external auditors of the Company are present to respond to all questions raised at the meeting.
 The outcome of all resolutions proposed at general meetings will be announced to Bursa Securities at the end of the meeting day.